Pylons/pyramid/docs/narr/configuration.rst

    requirements.  :mod:`repoze.bfg` is a framework that fits a large set of assumptions in the domain of web application creation.

+The majority of the logic in any web application is completely application-specific.
+For example, the body of a web page served by one web application might be a representation of the contents of an accounting ledger, while the content of of a web page served by another might be a listing of songs.
+These applications obviously might not service the same set of customers.
+However, both the ledger-serving and song-serving applications can be written using :mod:`repoze.bfg`, because :mod:`repoze.bfg` is a very general *framework* which can be used to create all kinds of web applications.
+As a framework, the primary job of :mod:`repoze.bfg` is to make it easier for a developer to create an arbitrary web application.

 From the perspective of its authors, each deployment of an application written using :mod:`repoze.bfg` implies a specific *configuration* of the framework itself.
 For example, a song-serving application might